Crowe828/team-profile-generator/README.md

 ### Classes

 The project must have the these classes: `Employee`, `Manager`, `Engineer`, `Intern`.
 The tests for these classes in the `tests` directory must all pass.

-`Engineer` will also have:

-- github // GitHub username
-- getGithub()
-- getRole() // Overridden to return 'Engineer'

-`Intern` will also have:

-- school
-- getSchool()
-- getRole() // Overridden to return 'Intern'

 ### Roster output